 STI/ STD's- sexually transmitted infections are linked to infertility especially when they are left untreated.
-Both gonorrhoea and chlamydia are sexually transmitted bacterial infections and when left untreated can have devastating and long term effect on the reproductive health of a woman.
+Both gonorrhea and chlamydia are sexually transmitted bacterial infections and when left untreated can have devastating and long term effects on the reproductive health of a woman.
 The infection may ascend to involve the fallopian tubes especially in women who take long before they seek medical assistance or those who don't experience symptoms to warrant them seek medical assistance.
 When the fallopian tube is involved they swell and during healing, scar tissue is formed which blocks the tubes impeding the passage of eggs and sperms.
 This causes infertility.

 LOW BODY MASS INDEX (underweight)- underweight women have been found to have low estrogen levels in the body.
 Estrogen primarily functions as a female sex hormone enhancing the development of secondary sexual characteristics.
 Extrapolating from this point, women who are underweight may have irregular menses or go through an anovulatory period of 2-3 months which may make it difficult to conceive.

 COMMON POSTS: What Handwriting Say About Personality And Personality Traits

 VIGOROUS EXERCISE- exercise helps us keep fit and healthy.
 Vigorous exercise, especially in athletes, leads to depletion and low fat under the skin which may be another reason for infertility.

 ADVANCED AGE- as women age the chances of them becoming pregnant gets less and when they become pregnant at an advanced age they are at increased risks of pregnancy-related complications like miscarriage, abortions, high blood pressure, and others.